 - (1) Assignment and Approval of Market/Sale Veterinarians. - (A) All assignments, replacements and removals of licensed, accredited veterinarians as market/sale veterinarians must have prior approval of the state veterinarian. - (B) Upon approval of the state veterinarian, the market/sale veterinarian must sign a Market/Sale Veterinarian Agreement form MO 350-0488 provided by the Missouri Department of Agriculture.
 This form states the veterinary responsibilities at livestock markets/sales.
 The licensee must also sign the form.
-The market/sale veterinarian shall keep one (1) copy of the agreement, the licensee one (1) copy and one (1) copy shall be forwarded to the state veterinarian's office. - (C) Neglect of duty or misconduct by the market/sale veterinarian shall be cause for removal and replacement. - (D) Failure of the licensee to aid the market/sale veterinarian in executing all laws and rules governing the sale and movement of livestock may result in removal of the license to conduct sales.
+The market/sale veterinarian shall keep one (1) copy of the agreement, the licensee one (1) copy and one (1) copy shall be forwarded to the state veterinarian's - (C) Neglect of duty or misconduct by the market/sale veterinarian shall be cause for removal and replacement.

-- (2) Duties and Responsibilities of the Market/Sale Veterinarian.
-The market/sale veterinarian shall- - (A) Complete training successfully and be qualified to run the Brucella Buffered Antigen (B.B.A.)
-Card Test and Concentration Immunoassay Technology (CITE) Test.
+- (D) Failure of the licensee to aid the market/sale veterinarian in executing all laws and rules governing the sale and movement of livestock may result in removal of the license to conduct sales. - (2) Duties and Responsibilities of the Market/Sale Veterinarian.
+The market/sale veteri- - (A) Complete training successfully and be qualified to run the Brucella Buffered Antigen (B.B.A.)
+Card Test.
 Any veterinarian assistant or animal health technician who performs any testing at a livestock market/sale under the supervision of the market/sale veterinarian must also successfully complete training and be qualified to run the B.B.A.
-Card Test and CITE Test; - (B) Inspect livestock markets/sales for cleanliness, good repair and proper disinfection of certain areas possibly contaminated by diseased livestock; - (C) Blood test all test-eligible animals consigned to the market/sale; - (D) Inspect all livestock visually and, if necessary, perform further diagnostic procedures to determine the health status.
+Card Test; - (B) Inspect livestock markets/sales for cleanliness, good repair and proper disinfection of certain areas possibly contaminated by diseased livestock: - (C) Collect blood samples from all test-eligible animals consigned to the market/sale and submit those samples to the Cooperative State and Federal Veterinary Diagnostic Laboratory in Jefferson City for testing; - (D) Inspect all livestock visually and, if necessary, perform further diagnostic procedures to determine the health status.
 No livestock shall be released from a livestock market/sale by the market/sale veterinarian until the livestock have been handled, tested and treated as required by Animal Health laws and rules pertaining to the movement of livestock; and - (E) Find any animal that is sick or suffering from a noninfectious disease either- - 1.
 Returned to farm of origin with or without a quarantine, depending on the seriousness of the disease or illness; - 2.
 Condemned, isolated and later destroyed or properly disposed of; or - 3.
-Isolated and, if allowed to sell, an announcement must be made at the time of sale about the problem the animal is suffering (for example, bloat, cancer eye, foot rot). - (3) Required Vaccination and Testing of Bovine. - (A) Animal Identification.
-No person shall remove or tamper with or cause the removal of or tampering with an official eartag or backtag or other identification device required to move animals interstate, intrastate or through a livestock market/sale. - (B) Official Brucellosis Vaccination. - 1.
-All heifers four through twelve (4-12) months of age consigned to the market/sale from other than brucellosis Class Free or brucellosis Class A states shall be officially calfhood vaccinated (OCV) against brucellosis before release from the market/sale.
-The director of the Missouri Department of Agriculture may reinstate mandatory brucellosis calfhood vaccination at his/her discretion, or shall reinstate mandatory brucellosis calfhood vaccination if the number of brucellosis-affected quarantined herds is greater than forty (40) for a period of longer than four (4) consecutive months.
+Isolated and, if allowed to sell, an announcement must be made at the time of sale about the problem the animal is suffering (for example, bloat, cancer eye, foot rot). - (3) Required Testing of Bovine. - (A) Animal Identification.
+No person shall remove or tamper with or cause the removal of or tampering with an official eartag or backtag or other identification device required to move animals interstate, intrastate or through a livestock market/sale. - (B) Testing of Bovine for Brucellosis. - 1.
+The market/sale veterinarian must draw blood on all test-eligible animals (bulls, heifers and cows eighteen (18) months of age and over) for brucellosis and submit those samples to the Cooperative State and Federal